-Business Encounters: Life Scientist is accessible to all life scientists at any point in their career.
-It is paced to the scientist’s needs, focuses on instilling entrepreneurial intent and self-efficacy.
-The impact varies with career stage from raising awareness of early career scientists that entrepreneurship is a potential career path that other women have navigated successfully, to guiding scientists at later career stages in the steps they would need to take to launch a business to translate their research ideas into products.
+Business Encounters: Life Scientist is paced to the scientist’s needs, focuses on instilling entrepreneurial intent and self-efficacy.
+The impact varies with career stage from raising awareness of early-career scientists that entrepreneurship is a potential career path that other women have navigated successfully, to guiding scientists at later career stages in the steps they would need to take to launch a business to translate their research ideas into products.
 The brief scenarios, inspirational stories, case examples, summaries of key information, and curated resources are packaged as brief experiences that can be completed in short time segments that do not take time away from time-critical and demanding bench work or other tasks, including grant writing.

 Clinical Tools, and its gaming division Health Impact Studio, strives to share knowledge gained through the testing and use of its products.
 You can see our latest conference presentations, as well as our published research articles, at the Health Impact Studio site.

-During our continued development, we will be focusing Business Encounters: Life Scientist on simulating the common steps a life scientist may encounter when pursing entrepreneurship.
+During our continued development, we will be focusing Business Encounters: Life Scientist on simulating the common steps a life scientist may encounter when pursuing entrepreneurship.
 Through these simulated experiences, life scientists can learn about the entrepreneurial process and gain confidence in pursuing their ideas in the business world.

 After completion of the project, we envision that Business Encounters: Life Scientist will be sold to entrepreneurial support organizations both inside and outside the university community, providing a digital support tool for inspiring early career life scientists to consider entrepreneurship as a career path or to guide life scientists interested in pursuing entrepreneurship with their ideas.
 This source of revenue will support any ongoing work needed to refine the product and allow free use for life scientists through their organizations.